-Once the University, the A/E, the Contractor and the State Fire Marshal's representative agree in writing that the facility, or a usable portion thereof, is substantially complete and ready for occupancy, the University may submit a HECO-13.3, Application for Certificate of Occupancy, and a HECO-13.3b, Checklist for Beneficial Occupancy, along with copies of the HECO-13.1a, HECO-13.1b (if applicable), HECO-13.2a, Fire Marshal's acceptance report and other required operations permits to the University Building Official.
+Once the University, the A/E, the Contractor, and the State Fire Marshal's representative agree in writing that the facility, or a usable portion thereof, is substantially complete and ready for occupancy, the University may submit a HECO-13.3, application for Certificate of Use and Occupancy, and a HECO-13.3b, Checklist for Beneficial Occupancy, along with copies of the HECO-13.1a, HECO-13.1b (if applicable), HECO-13.2a, Fire Marshal's acceptance report, and other required operations permits to the University Building Official.

-The University Building Official, when satisfied that the project and/or portion of the project is in fact substantially complete in accordance with the contract documents, may issue written authorization (HECO-13.3), (Directive 544 applies) to occupy the project, or applicable portion thereof, subject to any conditions or stipulations stated.
+The University Building Official, when satisfied that the project and/or portion of the project is in fact substantially complete in accordance with the contract documents, may issue written authorization in the form of a HECO-13.3 to occupy the project, or applicable portion thereof, subject to any conditions or stipulations stated (Directive 564 applies).